 The Commission Chair will call the meeting to order and will introduce the ideas for discussion as indicated on the meeting agenda and will solicit any other ideas for discussion from Commission members.
 The ideas introduced will be discussed, prioritized, and evaluated by the Commission.
 Included in the discussions will be budget considerations, if any, and further study on the ideas if needed.

-Executive Committee Meetings

-The Executive Committee’s role is to review any ideas, issues, and concepts presented at prior Commission meetings, Committee meetings, or workshops.
-The Executive Committee will discuss, prioritize, and evaluate various ideas, issues, and concepts.
-The Executive Committee’s goal will be to establish a priority for dealing with various ideas, issues, and concepts as well as to narrow or limit the scope of ideas, issues, and concepts for consideration by the Commission prior to commencement of Committee meetings.
-The work product of the Executive Committee shall serve as a recommendation to the Committee Chairs.
-The Committee Chairs should be guided by the Executive Committee’s recommendations, but they may decide to re-prioritize or expand or limit the scope of its recommendations depending on the nature of the circumstances.
-All Committee Chairs should be mindful of the time frames and focus the discussion of all Commission members and interested parties on amending the prior Report of Activities.

-The work of the Executive Committee is designed to focus the Commission members on a list of changes to the prior Report of Activities that are feasible given the time constraints during each biennial cycle for reviewing the Commission standards and various procedures.
-The Committee Chairs shall suggest language to amend the prior Report of Activities in order to implement changes.

-The Executive Committee shall first consider proposals for revising the Acceptability Process including other revisions that are not directly related to standards, disclosures, forms, or audit requirements.
-The revisions to the standards, disclosures, forms, or audit requirements will then be taken up in whatever order determined appropriate by the Chair under the General Standards, the Meteorological Standards, the Statistical Standards, the Vulnerability Standards, the Actuarial Standards, and the Computer/Information Standards.

-The Executive Committee shall draft a report of their recommended priorities to be distributed to Commission members.
-The Commission shall hold a meeting to vote on the recommendations of the Executive Committee.
-This will allow for Commission member discussion and debate on the recommendations so as to result in clear priorities for the Commission.

-Outside Party Input Regarding Standards, Disclosures, Audit Requirements, Forms, or Other Procedures or Processes Adopted by the Commission
+Outside Party Input Regarding Hurricane and Flood Standards, Disclosures, Audit Requirements, Forms, or Other Procedures or Processes Adopted by the Commission

 From time to time, parties other than Commission members, Professional Team members, and SBA staff assigned to the Commission make recommendations for the Commission to consider.
 For the Commission to fully and adequately consider input from outside parties, the following process and organizational framework is established for reviewing such input.

-The Commission has a clearly defined statutory responsibility to act as a “panel of experts to provide the most actuarially sophisticated guidelines and standards for projection of hurricane losses possible, given the current state of actuarial science.”
+The Commission has a clearly defined statutory responsibility to act as a panel of experts to provide the most actuarially sophisticated guidelines and standards for projection of hurricane and flood losses possible, given the current state of actuarial science.
 The Commission’s role is also narrowly defined as to its scope and purpose.
 As such, input provided by outside parties shall be considered by the Commission at its sole discretion.
 Subjects that go beyond the purview of the Commission jurisdiction shall be rejected without consideration based on a decision by the Commission Chair.
 The Commission Chair may bring the matter to a vote by the Commission.